 The information on this page is relevant for students who are moving into the BU student accommodation portfolio.
-If you're unsure if your accommodation is included, then view our Accommodation for September Starters page for a full list of the sites that are.
-If you are living in any other accommodation then you should contact your accommodation provider direct about what you need to do before you arrive.
+If you are living in any other accommodation then you should contact your accommodation provider directly about what you need to do before you arrive.

 Moving at any stage of your life can be stressful, but it can be especially daunting if it’s the first time you’ve lived away from your family.
-We want to make that transition as easy as possible for you so have provided you with the key information you will require for a smooth arrival and transition into your accommodation.
+We want to make that transition as easy as possible.
+That’s why we’ve put together this information to help you as you arrive and settle into your accommodation.

 Only available in BU accommodation, ResLifeBU is unique and is your pathway to a great student community and experience during your stay with us.
 To make your time the best it can be we deliver your ResLifeBU activities and services around three core principles: Social (the fun stuff), Wellbeing (looking out for your welfare) and Skills (helping you develop what you need for independent living).

-When you arrive to collect your keys, you need to bring the following:
+When you arrive you will need to be able to show:

 - Some form of identification (driver’s licence, passport etc).

-You will only be given your keys if all the necessary accommodaiton contract and payments to confirm your room booking have been received as well as your online induction completed.
+You will only be given your keys if all the necessary accommodation contract and payments to confirm your room booking has been received as well as your online induction completed.

-If you have not booked a room in the BU acccommodation portfolio you will need to contact your acccommodation provider direct to discuss your arrival.
+If you have not booked a room in the BU accommodation portfolio you will need to contact your accommodation provider directly to discuss your arrival.